The Ultimate Guide to Year-End Giving

 12. Finalize Your Deadlines

-Launching Your Campaign
+Launching Your Year-End Campaign

 To increase the impact of your launch, try implementing some of the following best practices.